No mistake about it, we adore our dogs. They’re great companions, they make us laugh, they teach us about unconditional love.

 Build up by decreasing the distance, making sure that every time it comes closer, your dog remains calm and happy with treats.
 The end result would be their ability to tolerate their trigger.

-- Territorial barkers are saying “Don’t come in here, this is my turf” to anyone they perceiving is crossing boundaries.
+- Territorial barkers are saying “Don’t come in here, this is my turf” to anyone they perceive is crossing boundaries.
 They are usually triggered when they see someone or something approaching their home, either through a window or slats in a fence.

 Draw the windows or cover up the slats to lessen the visualization.
 Using desensitization techniques may also help, but it may be difficult to control how gradual you introduce them to their trigger since their triggers involve people and things outside your house.

 - Social barkers can’t help but bark back when they hear or see another dog.
-When you are on a walk, make them do a trick that they have mastered (such as “sit and stay”) whenever a dog walks by or immediately after hearing a bark.
+When you are on a walk, make them do a trick that they have mastered (such as “sit and stay”) whenever a dog walks by or shortly after hearing a bark.
 Use a treat that is of extremely high value, something they really go crazy for, to get them to pay attention to you even with the distraction of another dog.

 - Compulsive barkers usually bark out of boredom, usually while doing something repetitive, such as pacing in circles.
 These dogs have excess energy and may be suffering from anxiety at being left on their own.
 Increase play and exercise time.
 You may also purchase mental stimulation toys (or make your own!) for your dog to enjoy while you’re away and busy.